-Dating during COVID-19 is weird and hard in the best of times — by which I mean, in the spring, summer, and fall, when the world might be hanging on a razor's edge, but at least the weather is somewhat nice.
+Dating during COVID-19 is weird and hard in the best of times — by which I mean, in the spring, summer, and autumn, when the world might be hanging on a razor's edge, but at least the weather is somewhat nice.
 Dating during COVID-19 in the winter?
 Ugh.
-Who really wants to eat cold fries and make witty conversation while looking like Bernie Sanders at the inauguration?
+Who really wants to eat cold chips and make witty conversation while looking like Bernie Sanders at the US inauguration?

 “Creativity is the name of the game right now,” agrees Damona Hoffman, a dating coach and host of The Dates & Mates Podcast.
 “We can be frustrated about our lack of dating options or we can do something different.”
 Break out your layers (including your face mask), then check out these unique and winter-friendly date ideas for every stage of a pandemic-era relationship.

 Virtual Winter Date Ideas